Anchor uses Apache Maven as a build automation tool.

 .m2/settings.xmlfile as outlined below to access the Anchor repositories.

-There is a Maven repository server called Nexus (provides versioned JARs) that is needed to build Anchor.
+The project uses GitHub Packages as a repository serve (provides versioned JARs) that is needed to build Anchor.

 It is found at:

-The credentials (username/password) should be specified in your private maven settings, e.g. in
+The credentials (username/token) should be specified in your private maven settings, e.g. in

 $HOME is the user’s home directory`.